gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classPolarFootFinder.md

-Computes the spline coefficients of the advection field, solves the characteristic equation over \(dt\) at every grid point, and writes the resulting feet in-place.
+Computes the coefficients of the advection field, solves the characteristic equation over \(dt\) at every grid point, and writes the resulting feet in-place.